ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 - helping  with reviewing process of pull requests, see ESMValTool documentation on [Review of pull requests](https://docs.esmvaltool.org/en/latest/community/review.html)

-In this lesson, we first show how to set up a development installation of ESMValTool.
-So, you can make modifications.
-Then, we explain the process of how to contribute your changes or additions to the community.
+In this lesson, we first show how to set up a development installation of ESMValTool so you can make changes or additions.
+We then explain how you can contribute these changes to the community.

 > ## Git knowledge
 >